eliocamp/reproducibility-with-r/content/materials/day3/01-here/index.markdown

 Almost.
 There are two situations in which this assumption can be broken and that can lead to errors or, even worse, surprising results.

-## Root directory during knit
+## Root directory during render

-One issue is that when RMarkdown files are knitted, the working directory in which the code is executed is the location of the .Rmd file, which is not always the root of the project.
+One issue is that when Quarto files are rendered, the working directory in which the code is executed is the location of the .qmd file, which is not always the root of the project.

 To show you this, we prepared a demo project.